moviro-hub/OpenSourceRoutingMachine.jl/README.md

 # set the default snapping radius to 100 meters
 set_default_radius!(osrm, 100.0)
 get_default_radius(osrm)
-# many more parameters are available, see the documentation
+# see the documentation for more parameters
 ```

-This instance can then be used with the following submodules for querying.
+This instance can then be used with the service submodules for querying.

 ### Nearest query

-The Nearest module provides the functionality to find the nearest road segment to a given position.
+The Nearest module provides the functionality to find the nearest waypoint in a road network for a given position.

 The main function is `nearest(osrm, params)`, which takes the OSRM instance and a nearest-specific parameters object as input.